 Please note, the only way to make a claim is online using HMRC’s portal.
 To avoid delays we strongly recommend you submit claims yourself.

-We recommend you refer to HMRC’s guidance on how to work out 80% of your employees' wages to claim and its online calculator to help calculate your claim amount.
+We recommend you refer to HMRC’s guidance on how to work out the correct percentage of your employees' wages to claim and its online calculator to help calculate your claim amount.

 We recommend you make a claim every month the scheme is operational.
 The minimum furlough period is three weeks and you can only make one claim every three weeks.

-HMRC has published a step by step guide which we have used as part of our Coronavirus Job Retention Scheme - Guide for employers and CJRS guide for employers and step-by-step walkthrough of the HMRC CJRS portal.
+HMRC has published a step by step guide which we have used as part of our Coronavirus Job Retention Scheme - Guide for employers.
+We also have a step-by-step walkthrough of the HMRC CJRS portal in our article.